100GPing100/ut2004-heal-link-gun/README.txt

-This is the Heal Link Gun, it deals no damage, only heals vehicles, nodes and team mates.
+This is the Heal Link Gun Beta 3, it deals no damage, only heals vehicles, nodes and team mates.

 Copyright:
 Idea by: -Barionyx (Heal only vehicles and nodes and deal no damage);